 Understanding the Power of a Morning Routine

 Are you a morning person?
 Some people leap out of bed each morning, bursting with energy and optimism for the day ahead.
-Others most assuredly do not, and would prefer to linger under their warm, cozy covers for as long as possible—only to rush through their morning routine before dashing out to school or work.
+Others most assuredly do not and would prefer to linger under their warm, cozy covers for as long as possible.
+Then what, they have to to rush through their morning routine before dashing out to school or work.

 Taking the time for a more leisurely and intentional morning rhythm can be invaluable, though—especially for those in recovery.
 A morning routine can provide a day’s worth of energy, optimism, positivity, and calm.

 Parts of a Morning Routine

 That’s not to say that it will be easy to implement a morning routine, but it’s definitely worth trying.
 Here are a few suggestions.

 - Wake with enough time for you to linger in bed for a few minutes, enjoying the feel of the sun coming through your curtains; maybe pray or meditate for a few moments, or just visualize your goals for the day.

 - Eat breakfast—and not just junk!
 Even something like a cup of coffee, a handful of nuts, and a piece of fruit can provide an energy boost for your day.

 - Stimulate your brain—take a few minutes to do some reading, just for pleasure.